shivangjhalani/chat/README.md

 ---

 ## Part 3
 This architecture, although is very abstracted away, is similar to a backend connected to postgres.
 The abstraction has very minimal performance overhead compared to if we built an express backend.
-But this comes with a bunch of QOL and scalability improvements, esp for an app like this which requires real time features.
+But this comes with a bunch of QOL improvements, esp for an app like this which requires real time features.

 ### Break point estimation

 The most critical part of the app : Database Connection & Query Performance.

 #### Primary Limiting Factor: CPU

 process data, auth check, DB queries, websocket push etc a lot of work

 - Let's assume x ms of CPU time per message consumed
 - Since 2vCPU => 2 * 1000 = 2000 cpu time (ms) / second we have
 - That means our server can serve 2000/x messages a second